jch00oo/CAA-Data-Analysis-Project/README.md

 This project was created to not only understand more about the individuals who are subscribed, but also to identify highly-engaged content, grow the size of active subscribers, and sustain overall engagement with the alumni community.

+We took various approaches to understand the most active subscribers as well as the most "attractice" content, which we have outlined below through points 1-6.

 ## Table of Contents

 1. [Understanding CalCon Engagement (10/2019 - 9/2020)](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/README.md#understanding-calcon-engagement-102019---92020)